Flows¶

 {cwd}/tasks/MyTask.ts{cwd}/tasks/MyTask.js{cwd}/tasks/MyTask/index.ts{cwd}/tasks/MyTask/index.js

-The loaded module must export a class that extends BaseTask, either as the default export or as a named export matching the filename.
+The loaded module must export a class that extends UeMcpTask, either as the default export or as a named export matching the filename.

 Dynamically loaded classes are cached — the file is only imported once per class path per session.

-protected ctx: TaskContext; // Shared context (bridge, project, registry)
+protected ctx: FlowContext; // Shared context, typed: bridge, project, registry

 protected options: TOpts; // Merged options for this execution